TheArturthur/CoppermindScraper/Cosmere/Roshar.md

 #### Battle of Thaylen Field
 For more information, see [[Battle of Thaylen Field\|Battle of Thaylen Field]].
+  Map of the conflict situation after the Battle of Thaylen Field

 At the end of the battle, the Unmade Nergaoul was sealed away in the [[King's Drop\|King's Drop]].
 The Unmade was studied for a period following his being sealed away, but he was eventually locked in an aluminum box and hidden away at the bottom of the ocean to keep him out of enemy hands.